Transcript #398: Open source makes you rich? (and other myths)

 00:42 And of course, comment on the show on the YouTube stream, which is linked from the episode page all the time.

 00:48 And with that, Brian, how shall we start today?
+What do you got for us?

-00:58 Because we are recording on Monday.
+00:58 Oh, yes, that's right.
+Because we are recording on Monday.
+This is not Tuesday.

 01:02 In fact, I looked at my watch, which has a little calendar, what's coming up next on Sunday.

-01:10 I feel like it's I thought it was Sunday.
+01:08 And it said Python Bytes.
+I'm like, huh, that's weird.
+I feel like it's, I thought it was Sunday.

 01:12 It even caught me off guard.

-01:17 And I got to go into work on Tuesdays and Wednesdays now.
+01:15 Yeah, my work schedule changed a little bit.
+And I got to go into work on Tuesdays and Wednesdays now.

 01:20 So we've moved the recording to Monday.
+That's just, that's the long short of it.
+Luckily, Michael has a fairly flexible schedule.

-01:29 So indeed, that's the plan going forward, right?
+01:30 And that's the plan going forward, right?

-01:32 So until your meetings change again for whatever reason, or you got to do trips,
+01:33 So until your meetings change again, for whatever reason, or you got to do trips, we're going to plan on doing it every Monday, 10 a.m.
+Pacific time.

-01:44 We've got a little cheat sheet for people to be able to look up when it's going to be recorded.
+01:42 Yeah.
+And we'll get to that a little later.
+We've got a little cheat sheet for people to be able to look up when it's going to be recorded.

 01:48 Oh, indeed.
+Very cool.

-01:50 Okay, so my first item, though, I just wanted to talk about how awesome open source is.
+01:50 Okay.
+So our first item, though, I just wanted to talk about how awesome open source is.
+I'm working on open source software.

 02:08 So myths about working in open source or using open source.

-02:13 And then on Mastodon, like, let's see, most projects have more than one maintainer.
+02:11 And he started the list.
+And then on Mastodon, like, let's see, most projects have more than one maintainer.

-02:19 Yeah, usually it's just one, which is Yeah, surprising to me also.
+02:19 Yeah.
+Usually it's just one, which is, yeah, surprising to me also.

-02:23 So let's see, I like these two together open source is more secure than closed source and
+02:23 So let's see.
+I like these two together.
+Open source is more secure than closed source and open source is less secure than closed source.

 02:31 So both, both at the same time, they can exist.

-02:35 And so and then he said, got any others and a whole bunch of people sent him back myths.
+02:35 And so, and then he said, got any others and a whole bunch of people sent him back myths.

 02:52 So a few I want to call out.
+Most projects have funding driving the development.

-02:58 And now I does anybody think that?
+02:58 Yeah, no. Does anybody think that?
+Anyway.

-03:00 Anyway, if the source code is available, it's open source.
+03:02 If the source code is available, it's open source.
+No, it's not.

-03:16 if you feel like it.
+03:12 You can publish your proprietary code online if you feel like it.

-03:17 People are people are probably going to copy it anyway, if you publish it, but it doesn't
+03:17 People are probably going to copy it anyway if you publish it, but it doesn't have to be open source.

-03:22 That's Yeah, it has to do with the license, right?
+03:23 It has to do with the license, right?

 03:25 Yep.

-03:26 So most of the time I have, I've been one of those people that just defaults to MIT
+03:26 Yeah.
+So most of the time I have, I've been one of those people that just defaults to MIT because, because I read it once and it went, oh yeah, it sounds good.

-03:36 Basically, MIT is what it's kind of like open source, but you it's open source, but you
+03:36 Basically MIT is what it's kind of like open source, but it's open source, but you can also, you can also use it in commercial software if you want to.

 03:44 And some of them, some of the licenses don't allow that.